Digital-Anthropic/cloud-labs/docs/terraform/demos/Demo-readme/README.md

 ```

 Press enter and you will be redirected on a key generator.
 It will ask you to
-provide some a name, passprase...etc.
+provide some a name, passphrase...etc.
 For that moment it's important to name it
 appropriate so you can find it easier and know for what is created lately. (eg.
 "github_auth_machine_name" or something like that.)